peopleware/openapi/resource/search-and-to-many-associations.md

 // returns `/my-service/v1/y/abc` and `/your-service/v1/x/123/y/abc`
 ```

-The use of an exact match on `dependency` is discussed below.
+The use of an exact match on `toOneAssociation` is discussed below.

 ### Embedded

-In the example, the search index document for resources of type `R` contain `content`, `exact`, and `fuzzy` entries of
+In the example, the search index document for resources of type `R` embeds `content`, `exact`, and `fuzzy` entries of
-the resource of type `Y` it depends on.
-It is clear that, when the resource `/my-service/v1/y/abc` changes, the search
+the resource of type `Y`.
+It is clear that, when the resource `/my-service/v1/y/abc` changes, the search index document
-index document for `/my-service/v1/x/123/y/abc` must be updated too.
+for `/my-service/v1/x/123/y/abc` must be updated too.

 The search topic handler will therefore, after having done the work describe above in response to an event, search in
 the search index for search index documents that have